Kenshiro-28/MAGI/README.md

 The main options are:

-CONTEXT_SIZE: number of tokens in the context window (default: 32768)
+CONTEXT_SIZE: number of tokens in the context window (default: 65536)

+ENABLE_CODE_RUNNER_PLUGIN: enable or disable the Code Runner plugin (default: YES)

+ENABLE_IMAGE_GENERATION_PLUGIN: enable or disable the image generation plugin (default: NO)

+ENABLE_TELEGRAM_PLUGIN: enable or disable the Telegram plugin (default: NO)

 ENABLE_WEB_PLUGIN: enable or disable the web plugin (default: YES)

-ENABLE_TELEGRAM_PLUGIN: enable or disable the Telegram plugin (default: NO)

-ENABLE_IMAGE_GENERATION_PLUGIN: enable or disable the image generation plugin (default: NO)

 DISPLAY_EXTENDED_REASONING: display the extended reasoning between `<think>...</think>` tags (default: NO)